mouthless-mutters/mouthless-mutters.github.io/README.md

 # mouthless-mutters.github.io
-Thoughs and notes about coding and cybersecurity.
+Thoughts and notes about coding and cybersecurity.